openacid/slim/README.md

 **Feedback and Contributions are greatly appreciated**.

-At this stage, the maintainers are most interested in feedback centred on:
+At this stage, the maintainers are most interested in feedback centered on:

 -   Do you have a real life scenario that `slim` supports well, or doesn't support at all?
--   Do any of the APIs fulfil your needs well?
+-   Do any of the APIs fulfill your needs well?

 Let us know by filing an issue, describing what you did or wanted to do, what you expected to happen, and what actually happened: